griffithlab/pVACtools/docs/pvacview/pvacseq_module/pvacseq_vignette.rst

 This will immediately load:

 - A tsv of Class I data: a high level aggregated file that lists all MHC-class-I predicted epitopes, their binding affinity scores, and additional variant information (the coordinate, coverage, vaf, and expression of the variants and transcripts encoding the epitopes).
-- A json file of Class I data
+- A json file of Class I data: JSON file with detailed information about the predicted epitopes, formatted for pVACview.
 - A tsv for Class II data: an aggregated file that lists all MHC-class-II predicted epitopes.
 - A list of genes of interest: in this example, it's a tsv of the cancer census hotspot gene list from COSMIC.